Table of Contents

 Once the catecholamines are produced, they have stored in membrane-bound vesicles, ready for release during nerve cell depolarization.
 Storage is facilitated by antiporters found in the walls of the vesicles.
 These are specifically called vesicular monoamine transporter, or VMAT.

 In order for the SNS to function normally, the released neurotransmitters have to be conserved by way of reuptake.
 This is made possible with the help of norepinephrine transporters or NETs.
-These shuttle the released norepinephrine from the synaptic cleft back into the cytoplasm of the neuron.
+These shuttles release norepinephrine from the synaptic cleft back into the cytoplasm of the neuron.
 Without these reuptake mechanisms, there would be flooding of neurotransmitter activity in the synaptic cleft, resulting in a heightened adrenergic response.

 Another way of inhibiting the neurotransmitter effects is through their degradation by monoamine oxidase.
 This enzyme is found in the mitochondria in nerve terminals.
 Although this is not the primary way of terminating the action of neurotransmitters, it does play a significant part in eliminating the neurotransmitters in the cleft.